 The tunnel stretched for more than a mile and ended inside a half-built house.
-After a lengthy interview with American actor Sean Penn and text messages with Mexican actress Kate del Castillo
+After a lengthy interview with American actor Sean Penn and text messages with Mexican actress Kate del Castillo, Guzman was captured.

-In 2015, convicted killers David Sweat and Richard Matt did what no one else had done in the 170-year history of the Clinton Correctional Facility, New York state's largest prison: escape from its maximum security walls.
+In 2015, convicted killers David Sweat and Richard Matt did what no one else had done in the 170-year history of New York state’s largest prison: escape from its maximum security walls.

 To do so, they cut through a steel wall, carved into a large pipe and worked their way through a maze of tunnels before finally popping out of a manhole in Dannemora, New York.

 But their luck quickly ran out.
-First, their expected ride from the manhole cover never showed up.
+First, the driver who was expected to pick them up from the manhole cover never showed up.
 And after more than a week on the run, both were shot by law enforcement officers.
 Matt died, and Sweat was wounded and captured.

 To put things in perspective, Choi was about 5 feet, 5 inches tall and weighed 115 pounds.
 The food tray slot was about 18 inches wide and 6 inches tall.

-Choi rubbed a skin ointment on himself to help glide between the bars more easily.
+Choi rubbed an ointment on his skin to help glide between the bars.
 It worked, and he wiggled his way to freedom.